irvlust/Navigation/README.md

 ## Instructions

-It is assumed that the user is familiar with how to load and execute jupyter notebooks.
-The `Report.ipynb` notebook is a project summary report which includes a decription of the implementation, learning algorithm(s), hyperparameters, neural net model architectures, reward/episode plots and ideas for future work.
+The [Report.md](Report.md) file (also available in notebook format `Report.ipynb`) is a project summary report which includes a decription of the implementation, learning algorithm(s), hyperparameters, neural net model architectures, reward/episode plots and ideas for future work.
 The summary report should be read first as it explains the order in which to run the project notebook.
 The `Project 1.ipynb` jupyter notebook provides the code for running and training the actual agent(s).